Joint Letter to Support State Funding for Bartram’s Garden Improvements

 Sign now to encourage our state legislators to bring funds to Southwest Philly!

-Rendering of the new Ecosystems Education Center & Freshwater Mussel Hatchery, adjacent to the Bartram’s Mile Trail and across from Sankofa Community Farm.
+Top: Rendering of the new Ecosystems Education Center & Freshwater Mussel Hatchery, adjacent to the Bartram’s Mile Trail and across from Sankofa Community Farm.
 Rendering by WRT Design.

-Southwest Leaders Petition for State Funding for Ecosystems Education Center & Freshwater Mussel Hatchery
+Southwest Leaders Petition for State Funding

-Bartram's Garden and Partnership for the Delaware Estuary are currently seeking state funding to support construction of the new Ecosystems Education Center & Freshwater Mussel Hatchery along the Bartram's Mile Trail.
-Adding your name below will help demonstrate the importance of this project to our state legislators as they consider our request.
+Bartram's Garden and partners are currently seeking state funding to support major improvements in the park.
+Adding your name below will help demonstrate the importance of these projects to state officials as they consider these requests.

-We write on behalf of the Southwest Philadelphia Community Leadership Team to express our sincere hope that you will support the construction of the new Ecosystems Education Center and Freshwater Mussel Hatchery at Bartram’s Garden, a visionary project led jointly by the Garden and the Partnership for the Delaware Estuary (PDE).
+With your support, the Bartram’s Mile Trail will soon lead past a major new educational and environmental resource thanks to the construction of the new Ecosystems Education Center and Freshwater Mussel Hatchery at Bartram’s Garden, a visionary project led jointly by the Garden and the Partnership for the Delaware Estuary (PDE).
 This new facility will draw together world-class science and watershed restoration with accessible, inviting community space for hands-on education and STEAM investment, especially for our neighborhood’s youth and young adults.
 These connections between environmental restoration and investment in education represent some of Southwest Philadelphia’s highest priorities.

 As you may know, freshwater mussels play an important role in sustaining healthier aquatic ecosystems: mussels function as natural water filters, removing suspended particles to create cleaner, healthier waterways while also contributing to nutrient-rich, stable riverbeds that can help other plants and animals thrive.
 PDE’s new Hatchery will propagate up to 1 million mussels annually for use in regional waterways like the Tidal Schuylkill River, helping our area’s rivers, streams, and lakes to be restored using the natural functions of a healthy ecosystem.